AdobeDocs/commerce-frontend-core/src/pages/ui-components/wysiwyg/add-custom-editor.md

 ---
-group: ui-components-guide
+title: Add a custom editor | Commerce Frontend Development
-title: Add Custom Editor
+description:
 ---

-## Before you begin...
+# Add a custom editor

 This tutorial goes through the process of adding [CKEditor4] as an editor that can be used by the WYSIWYG UI component.